Shinmera/onesies/yukariyakumo/ran-origin-ran.md

 My dreams were almost like still images now.
 Muted images of me sitting somewhere, viewed from afar.
 I dreamed of various landscapes, grassy hills, rocky mountains, deep and thick woods, abandoned and torn apart villages.
 Everything without a sound and without me being able to move myself.
 The colours were muted, the smell only distant.

 And then everything started to become more and more faint.
-Slowly but surely everything started to blend out into whiteness.
+Slowly but surely it all started to blend out into whiteness.
 A white as bright and gleaming as you could imagine, purer than anything I had ever seen on this world.
+A calmness overcame me and I felt at ease.
+I had nothing more to worry about.
+It was all over.
 Finally I felt myself getting lighter too, fading and drifting away into nothingness.

+Suddenly something touched me softly.
+It felt like a hand gently tapping on my shoulder.
+The tapping became more noticeable and abruptly the hand grabbed me and started pulling me downwards.
+I struggled, but the hand held on more and more tightly, dragging me farther down.
+I felt myself getting heavier again, returning to reality.
+More hands appeared and held on to me, pulling faster and faster.
+The faster I went the more feeling returned to me.
+I could feel it burning in my chest, I could feel wind rushing by as we accelerated.
+Suddenly the whiteness vanished and gave way to a gigantic, white sphere surrounded by blackness.
+The moon!
+I turned around and saw a huge forest with a mountain range in the distance.
+Lakes and rivers cut holes into the thick trees.
+I could see the world from above.

+I continued falling, being dragged downwards at an enormous rate, rushing through the air.
+Suddenly the trees moved out from below me, giving way to a large clearing, a familiar house in its midst.
+I was rushing right towards Yukari's residence.
+Fear returned to my mind and I instinctively closed my eyes thinking that the impact from my fall would kill me instantly.
+The heat in my chest flared up, scorching my skin and pushing to burst out.
+And then I hit the ground.

+At first it felt just as if I had been slammed into a wall, my body crumbling under the force of impact.
+Then my skin exploded, ripped apart.
+Every spot was gleaming hot as the fire from my chest escaped.
+Never before had I known such intense pain, every part of my body that touched anything felt as if it was going to be ripped off.

+It all lasted barely a few seconds and then the heat was gone.
+The fires stopped and in its stead came a soreness all over my body, as if it had been torn up.
+I shivered and tears streamed hot over my face.
+I could feel the ground again in all its roughness.
+The air smelt hot and heavy, but real nonetheless.
+I opened an eye and even though my vision was blurred I could make out the study.

+Shuddering and shaking I slowly lifted myself up.
+All the tiredness from the days before was gone.
+I felt sore and hurt, but I was alive.
+The study was in complete disarray.
+The floor panelling was broken where I was laying, tables where thrown on their side, the door blown out of its railing.
+Wood splinters and torn pieces of parchment were strewn over the floor.
+I noticed strange markings and symbols on my chest.
+They looked black like ash, burned into my skin.
+I looked behind me and saw Yukari lying on the floor, smiling faintly at me.

+---